ch1ll0ut1/full-stack-engineer-challenge/api/README.md

     }
  })
 ```

-You can find an implemented **CRUD of the entity user** in the correspondent controller controller/user.ts and its routes in routes.ts file.

 ## Entities validation
 This project uses the library class-validator, a decorator-based entity validation, which is used directly in the entities files as follows: